 Finally, the goal is to rescue a human from being mauled — not to destroy a bear.

 There is no reason to eliminate a grizzly that attacks in self-defense.
 Defensive attacks, unlike predatory attacks, like those on the night of the grizzlies do not increase the likelihood that the bear will attack again.
 The grizzly which killed Brad Treat a year ago did not consume any part of its victim’s body.
 Nor did it attempt to cache the body by covering it with dirt or rocks.
-Unlike the “garbage bears” of the 1960s, this grizzly disappeared and has not been developed a pattern of bothering hikers or mountain bikers.
+Unlike the “garbage bears” of the 1960s, this grizzly disappeared and has not developed a pattern of bothering hikers or mountain bikers.

 Life after the Night of the Grizzlies